Iquique: International relations

-The city of Iquique hosts several international relations institutions, such as the Regional Unit for International Affairs (URAI) of the Regional Government of Tarapacá, responsible for the analysis and management of the region’s bilateral and multilateral relations with neighboring countries Peru and Bolivia, Latin America, and the rest of the world; the Commission on Tourism, Heritage, and International Relations of the Regional Council of Tarapacá; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); the Department of Migration and International Police of the Investigations Police of Chile; and the Migrant Office of the Municipality of Iquique.
+The city of Iquique hosts several international relations institutions, such as the Regional Unit for International Affairs (URAI) of the Regional Government of Tarapacá, responsible for the analysis and management of the region’s bilateral and multilateral relations with neighboring countries Peru and Bolivia, Latin America, and the rest of the world; the Commission on Tourism, Heritage, and International Relations of the Regional Council of Tarapacá; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); the Department of Migration and International Police of the Investigations Police of Chile; and the International Relations, and Migrant Office of the Municipality of Iquique.

 In the field of international relations and education, the main actors in Iquique are the General Directorate of International Relations and the Institute of International Studies of the Arturo Prat University.